Marcus & Martinus discography

-Norwegian pop-duo Marcus & Martinus has released three studio albums, one EP and 33 singles.
+Norwegian pop duo Marcus & Martinus has released five studio albums, two EPs and 60 singles.
 Their debut studio album, Hei, was released in February 2015.
 It peaked at number 1 on the Norwegian Albums Chart.
 A special follow-up album, Hei – Fan-Spesial was released in November 2015 including additional tracks.
 Their second studio album, Together, was released in November 2016.
 It peaked at number 1 on the Norwegian Albums Chart and Swedish Albums Chart.
 Their third studio album, Moments, was released in November 2017.
 It peaked at number 1 on the Norwegian Albums Chart and Swedish Albums Chart.
+Their first EP, Soon, was released in June 2019.
+Their fourth studio album, Unforgettable, was released in May 2024.
+Their fifth studio album, The Room, was released in November 2024.